minhthanh3145/minhthanh3145.github.io/_posts/2021-02-12-insight-evergreen-notes-framework.md

 Thinking is difficult, it means being able to divide your mind into people and withstanding the tension of them battling it out.
 Because our brain is more powerful a processor than a storage, and it's the playing out of the dialogue that contains the potential for novel ideas, we should externalize as much as what's necessary for the internal conversation to take place.
 In other words, we think more effectively by manipulating our notes.

-## Densely linked evergreen notes facilitate insights by facilitating chunk decomposition
+**Densely linked evergreen notes facilitate insights by facilitating chunk decomposition**

 Chunk decomposition is one way to reach insights.
 A chunk is how we perceptually represent an idea, which is very similar to a note.
 In fact, a properly written evergreen note is equivalent to a chunk.
 Chunk decomposition then becomes note decomposition.
 A loose chunk consists of other meaningful chunks.
 By that definition, a densely linked evergreen note is a loose chunk because it can be unpacked to other evergreen notes .
 We also know that loose chunks are much more likely to be decomposed before tight chunks.
 Therefore, densely linked evergreen notes facilitate insights by facilitating chunk decomposition.

-## Decompose evergreen notes
+**A technique to search for insights with evergreen notes using chunk decomposition**

 Use a set of relevant evergreen notes to think about a problem.
 This is why evergreen notes should be atomic and concept-oriented.
 These attributes makes problem representation easier.